-For us fans it was painful to watch 57-year-old Kobe Bryant limp up and down the court for three seasons too many.
-It was painful to watch the ghost of Peyton Manning win a Super Bowl in his final season — even if it meant he was a bigger curse to the Broncos than he was a gift.
+For us fans it was painful to watch 57-year-old Kobe Bryant limp up an down the court for three seasons too many.
+It was painful to watch the ghost of Peyton Manning win a Super Bowl in his final season.
 Or even the salute season to Derek Jeter was brutal because we wanted to remember him for all of the wonderful moments he blessed baseball with, yet he could only give us a less than appealing .250 batting average his final two seasons.

 He didn’t average the most points, rebounds, assists, steals, or even blocks for the Spurs this season.
-That being said, he was the co-defensive anchor on a 67-win team that had the back-to-back Defensive Player of the Year in Kawhi Leonard.
+However, he was the co-defensive anchor on a team that had the back-t0-back Defensive Player of the Year in Kawhi Leonard.
 They actually posted the exact same defensive rating as each other — 96.
 Tim Duncan just did it while being 15-years older than Leonard.
+15-years older.

-Even with career lows in minutes and touches, the offense was still ran through Duncan.
-Each punch thrown at the Spurs would still find the way back to Duncan during crunch time — until Serge Ibaka ripped the soul clean out of Timmy in his final moments, eliminating him as a basketball player.
+Even with career lows in minutes and touches dipping each season since the *Brett Favre stage* The offense was still ran through Duncan.
+Each punch thrown at the Spurs was usually thrown back during crunch time by Duncan — until Serge Ibaka ripped the soul clean out of Timmy in his final moments as a professional basketball player.

-My earliest memories of Tim Duncan are the duels he used to have with Kevin Garnett.
+My earliest memories of Tim Duncan are the duels he would have against Kevin Garnett.

-While being from Minnesota, I obviously loved watching Garnett.
+While living in Minnesota, I obviously loved Garnett.
 We appreciated KG for the intensity and passion that dripped from his heart like the sweat from his bald head.
-It’s what made him so unique, so different from anybody.
-That characteristic is what made a connection for him to the Minnesota fans.
+It’s what made him so unique, so different than anybody.
+That characteristic is what made a connection to the Minnesota fans that I’d fully understand once he was traded to my Boston Celtics.
 Having Garnett on your team is a luxury that is unexplainable.
 You don’t fully understand what he offers until you watch him night in and night out for your team.

-While Garnett brought that unexplainable intangible to your roster, Duncan was just the opposite.
+While Garnett brought that extra intangible to your roster, Duncan was just the opposite.

 Don’t get it twisted, Garnett was really, really, really freaking good, and relentless.
 But Duncan was relentless in a different way.

-While the freakishly talented Garnett latched onto the minds of opponent’s and fueled himself off of their fear like the demon from Jeepers Creepers, Duncan abused player’s confidence as a silent assassin with an array of skills that earned him the narrative of a basketball technician.
+While the uber talented Garnett latched onto minds and fed off of opponent’s fear like the demon from Jeepers Creepers, Duncan abused player’s confidence as a silent assassin with an array of skills that earned him the narrative of a basketball technician.

 He WAS the San Antonio Spurs for 19-years.
 Everything we have known the Spurs to be is because of Tim Duncan.
 He sets the tone, he’s the leader, he is the “San Antonio way”.

 One of the funniest things to me is when people talk about the Spurs “system”.
 What system?
 You mean having Tim Duncan for 19 seasons?
-Only being completely serious about winning basketball games?
+Only being completely serious about winning basketball games and not taking a chemistry risk because of player X’s gigantic ego?
 Tim Duncan deserved to be more boastful than arguably anybody he has ever shared the floor with, yet he never let the self-pride be worn on his body.
-That is what was the most impressive thing to me about Tim Duncan.
-To me, his legacy will be remembered for that.

-It sets the tone for an organization when the best player in the history of the franchise rarely shows any emotion, or credits the coaching staff and team for everything they do collectively.
+It sets the tone for an organization when the best player in the history of the franchise rarely shows any emotion

 It’s time to appreciate Tim Duncan.